amitshekhariitbhu/android-interview-questions/README.md

 * **What is a `Spannable`?**

 * **What is a `SpannableString`?**
    - A SpannableString has immutable text, but its span information is mutable.
 Use a SpannableString when your text doesn't need to be changed but the styling does.
-Spans are ranges over the text that include styling information like color, heighliting, italics, links, etc
+Spans are ranges over the text that include styling information like color, highlighting, italics, links, etc

 * **What are the best practices for using text in Android?**